 In September 2007 the department moved into a magnificent new Art School designed by the award winning architect John Christophers of Associated Architects.
 Built over three floors, the light and spacious building offers five studios, workshops, offices, a gallery, an art library and ICT space.

 The department is rooted in the fine-art tradition and all pupils have the opportunity to explore painting, textiles, print-making, mixed-media, digital media and sculpture.
 Work is developed from drawing and a rich programme of critical and contextual studies informs the pupils' understanding.
 Upper Sixth artists follow independent programmes of study which build upon skills learnt lower down the school and which reflect personal interests.
 Each Upper Sixth student has an individual studio space in which they are able to work after school and in free periods.
 This encourages the development of ambitious and large-scale work.
-Our examination results, at every level, are outstanding and we are regarded as a centre of national excellence.
+Our examination results, at every level, are outstanding and we are regarded as a centre of national excellence. this year our Cambridge Pre-U results saw us top in the country on the Times pre-u list for independent schools.

 Visiting artists, who exhibit work in the Art School's Sir Terry Frost Gallery, also deliver talks and workshops.
 There are frequent opportunities for pupils to exhibit work in and outside school.
 Exhibitions have been held in The Tate St Ives, Worcester Cathedral, the Malvern Festival Theatre, Worcester Porcelain Museum, Worcester Arts Workshop and local cafes and restaurants.
 Sixth Form artists curate their own exhibitions in the school's Theatre Gallery, as part of a programme which promotes independent learning.